Inspection & Measurement Systems

 Using firm hand pressure, the transducer is coupled to the end of the filter.
 High frequency sound energy propagating as plate waves travels through the ceramic honeycomb, reflecting off the far end if there are no discontinuities.
 If there is a crack parallel to the end surface, an echo will be received ahead of the point on the display representing the far end of the filter.
 If there is a crack that is tilted with respect to the ends, there may be no direct reflection but the echo from the far end will disappear.

-In the example below representing a setup with an Epoch XT and an A601S-SB transducer, the left screen image represents a typical echo pattern from an undamaged filter.
-The echoes at the left side of that waveform represent reverberations of the outgoing sound pulse, and the echoes at the right side represent the reflection from the far end.
+In the example below representing a setup with a flaw detector and an A601S-SB transducer, the left screen image represents a typical echo pattern from an undamaged filter.
+The peaks at the left side of that waveform represent reverberations of the outgoing sound pulse, and the echo at the right side represents the reflection from the far end.
 There should be no significant echoes in the zone in the middle that is marked by the red gate.
-The right screen image represents an echo pattern from a filter with two cracks parallel to the end, one approximately one-quarter of the way through and one halfway through.
-The large peak at the right side of that waveform has disappeared because sound energy is no longer reflecting from the far wall, and two new peaks corresponding to the cracks have appeared.
-The transducer can then be moved to as many points as desired on the face of the filter to check for cracks at other locations.
+The right screen image represents an echo pattern from a filter that is cracked just past its midpoint.
+The backwall echo to the right of the gate has disappeared because sound energy is no longer reflecting from the far wall.
+The transducer can be moved to as many points as desired on the face of the filter to check for cracks at other locations.

 Typical Backwall Echo from Good Filter